Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 American Airlines resting its headquarters at this airport has single-handedly boosted its popularity.
 Additionally, the Dallas/Fort Worth International Airport’s varied options comprise 149 domestic flight schedules and 51 international destinations worldwide.
 With passenger traffic of 75 million, this airport stands firm as the fourth busiest U.S. airport.
 Interestingly, DFW is one of the largest airports in the US as well, and in fact, has its exclusive zip code.

 Even though the Denver International Airport is the largest U.S. airport, it is still behind a few airports on the basis of passenger traffic statistics.
 Denver is, in fact, also the second largest airport in the world after the King Fahd International Airport of Saudi Arabia.
 In most probability, the passengers flying through Denver plan to land in one of the 180 domestic airports, and 14 international destinations that are in flight schedule collaboration with DIA.

 The passenger traffic of this airport is as high as 61 million, making it the fifth busiest airport in the U.S. Not only is this airport shining bright in the majority of top airport lists, but it also compromises North America’s longest commercial runway.

-Located in the southern outskirts of San Francisco at a distance of 21 kilometers, the San Francisco International Airport has about 56 million passenger traffic in its airport.
-With such heavy footfall, the airline naturally manages to take its place amongst the ‘”top busiest airport in the U.S.” list.
+Located on the southern outskirts of San Francisco at a distance of 21 kilometers, the San Francisco International Airport has about 56 million passengers traffic in its airport.
+With such heavy footfall, the airline naturally manages to take its place on the ‘”top busiest airport in the U.S.” list.